BitcoinGOAT/XTRAW/doc/multiwallet-qt.md

 The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the BitcoinGUI class will require some major retrofitting.

-Only requiring some minor changes is xtraw.cpp.
+Only requiring some minor changes is send.cpp.

 Finally, two new headers and source files will have to be added to bitcoin-qt.pro.

 Changes to class BitcoinGUI
 ---------------------------
 The principal change to the BitcoinGUI class concerns the QStackedWidget instance called centralWidget.
-This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and xtrawCoinsPage.
+This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of these page views.
 In addition to owning these five page views, a WalletView also has a pointer to a WalletModel instance.